britzl/monarch/README_API.md

 * `success` (boolean) - True if the process of hiding the screen was started successfully.

+## monarch.clear([callback])
+Clear the stack of screens completely.
+Any visible screen will be hidden by navigating back out from them.
+This operation will be added to the queue if Monarch is busy.

+**PARAMETERS**
+* `callback` (function) - Optional function to call when the stack has been cleared.

 ## monarch.back([data], [callback])
 Go back to a previous Monarch screen.
 This operation will be added to the queue if Monarch is busy.